-- Ensure that your server has at least 4 GB of swap configured so that indexing doesn't cause restarts when there are memory usage spikes (especially the conversion of RAW images and the transcoding of videos are very demanding)
+- Make sure your server has at least 4 GB of swap space so that indexing doesn't cause restarts when memory usage spikes; RAW image conversion and video transcoding are especially demanding

-- As a measure of last resort, you may disable using TensorFlow for image classification and facial recognition
+- As a last measure, you can disable the use of TensorFlow for image classification and facial recognition

 Other issues?
 Our troubleshooting checklists help you quickly diagnose and solve them.